About

 Long-Term Vision

-Orchestration is the missing layer.
-Without it, teams will struggle with fragmentation, lock-in, and complexity.
-With it, they can build intelligent SDLC workflows that are flexible, maintainable, and scalable.
+Stateless reasoning servers are the missing layer.
+Without them, teams will struggle with data lock-in, training concerns, and lack of traceability.
+With them, they can build reasoning workflows that are flexible, auditable, and domain-agnostic.

-Akinom Core aims to be the standard control plane for SDLC orchestration.
+Akinom Reasoning Core aims to be the standard reasoning server for enterprise artifacts.
 Protocol-first.
-Provider-agnostic.
+Domain-agnostic.
 Enterprise-ready.

 Protocol-First Approach

 Protocol-first design ensures interoperability.
-Any MCP-compatible client can use Akinom Core.
-Any MCP-compatible tool can be orchestrated.
+Any MCP-compatible client can use Akinom Reasoning Core.
+Any MCP-compatible reasoning workflow can be orchestrated.

 This approach prevents vendor lock-in and enables ecosystem growth.
 Standards win.
 Proprietary protocols lose.